ipfs/kubo/docs/delegated-routing.md

 #### Routers

 `Routers` will be a key-value list of routers that will be available to use.
 The key is the router name and the value is all the needed configurations for that router. the `Type` will define the routing kind.
-The main router types will be `reframe` and `dht`, but we will implement two special routers used to execute a set of routers in parallel or sequentially: `parallel` router and `sequential` router.
+The main router types will be `http` and `dht`, but we will implement two special routers used to execute a set of routers in parallel or sequentially: `parallel` router and `sequential` router.

 Depending on the routing type, it will use different parameters:

-##### Reframe
+##### HTTP

 Params:

-- `"Endpoint"`: URL endpoint implementing Reframe protocol.
+- `"Endpoint"`: URL of HTTP server with endpoints that implement [Delegated Routing V1 HTTP API](https://specs.ipfs.tech/routing/http-routing-v1/) protocol.

 ##### Amino DHT